fusion809/fusion809.github.io-old/_posts/2015-11-26-bash-scripting-and-the-command-line-an-introduction-for-sabayon-users.md

 {% include links.html package="x11-terms/mate-terminal" program="MATE Terminal" link="https://github.com/mate-desktop/mate-terminal" %} is a terminal emulator that is part of the core application suite of MATE, a fork of GNOME 2.
 Consequently the MATE Terminal is based on the GTK+2 toolkit.
 Unlike most terminal emulators I have found it does not work under Moksha.
 See whenever I run `mate-terminal` I get the segmentation fault messages.

 ### Rating(s)
 {% include TE-ratings.html availability="10.
 Installed, by default, on Sabayon MATE edition." customizability="8.
 Shares many of the same customizability options of GNOME Terminal." features="8.
 Same features as GNOME Terminal." sru="9.
-Like most MATE components it is fairly lightweight." gist="b345c67359307ff5bc17" overall="8.
-To me the fact that it does not work on Moksha is a big drawback" %}
+Like most MATE components it is fairly lightweight." gist="b345c67359307ff5bc17" overall="9.
+To me the fact that it does not work on Moksha is a big drawback, if for you it launches fine on your desktop of choice, it would probably be a better option than GNOME Terminal as it shares the same features but is lighter on SRU." %}

+## Terminator
+{% include image.html image="Terminator-0.98.png" width="1000px" float="none" description="Terminator 0.98 running under Moksha" %}
+{% include links.html package="x11-terms/terminator" program="Terminator" link="https://launchpad.net/terminator" %} is a terminal emulator that uses the GTK toolkit and is written in Python.
+Compared to other terminal emulators its major advantage is that of window splitting.
+See, in most terminal emulators the only way you can open another terminal within the same window is by creating another tab (which is something Terminator can do to), which can be annoying if what you want to type into the other terminal is found in the one you are currently working in (as you cannot see what is in the current terminal when you open a new tab and start working in it), while with terminator you can show two terminals side-by-side in the same window, making it easier to work on two or more related things at a time.

+### Rating(s)
+{% include TE-ratings.html availability="8.
+Not pre-installed on any official Sabayon edition, but can be easily installed using Entropy." customizability="9.
+Colour scheme, keybindings and several other features are customizable." features="9.
+Feature-packed, extra features can be added using plugins." sru="5" gist="24dd1c1a4fd65acfe2a9" overall="8" %}

+## Terminology
+{% include image.html image="Terminology-0.9.1.png" width="1000px" float="none" description="Terminology 0.9.1 running under Moksha" %}
+{% include links.html package="x11-terms/terminology" program="Terminology" link="https://www.enlightenment.org/about-terminology" %} is the terminal emulator of the Enlightenment desktop environment.
+Compared to other GTEs it is less intuitive and can be irritating to get the ropes of, because of how different it is to other GTEs.
+My experience is fairly limited with it, due to the fact I find it frustrating and hence have usually opted for less irritating alternatives like Konsole and LXTerminal.
+Despite this it does seem quite customizable and feature-packed, in fact, on their [about page](https://www.enlightenment.org/about-terminology) at enlightenment.org, it even says you can view image files (including bitmap and vector images) in Terminology.

+### Rating(s)
+{% include TE-ratings.html availability="8.
+Not pre-installed on any official Sabayon edition, but can be easily installed using Entropy." customizability="9.
+Colour scheme, keybindings and several other features are customizable." features="9.
+Feature-packed, can even view image files in it" sru="8." gist="cc49c4322790078ae7e0" overall="8" %}

+## Other Terminal Emulators
+I have limited experience with drop-down terminals and X terminals like UXTerm and XTerm, hence I cannot really comment on anything but their system resource usage (SRU) and ease of installation.
+Here is a graph comparing RAM usage amongst GTEs, note that each of these GTEs are installable using Entropy:
+{% include image.html image="RAM-usage-TEs.png" width="1000px" float="none" description="RAM usage of GTEs" %}

 # Free Help Resources
 * [Stack Overflow](http://stackoverflow.com/)[^8]